 Dr. Larisa IVASCU (Ph.D. in Management; MBA; B.A.
-Software Engineering) – is an associate professor at Politehnica University of Timisoara – Romania, Faculty of Management in Production and Transportation, Department of Management, having more than 15 years of experience in programming, teaching and research.
+Software Engineering) – is a professor at Politehnica University of Timisoara – Romania, Faculty of Management in Production and Transportation, Department of Management, having more than 15 years of experience in programming, teaching and research.
 Dr. Larisa is the Chair of the Entrepreneurship Office of Politehnica University of Timișoara and Director of Research Center in Engineering and Management.
 Dr. Larisa has extensive academic work: published seven books and over 190 academic research studies or articles, being also part of international research bodies: Vice-President of the Society for Ergonomics and Work Environment Management, Member of World Economics Association (WEA), International Economics Development and Research Center (IEDRC) and Academic Management Society of Romania.
 Dr. Larisa is a key-speaker to various international and national events, being part of the national and international entrepreneur and academic projects.

 Dr. Daniel Barbu